ryanfb/docker_fromthepage/README.md

 * Test the build with `docker build .`
 * Tag the build with `docker build -t fromthepage .`
-* Run the build with `docker run -d --name fromthepage_dev fromthepage`
+* Run the build with `docker run -d -p 3000 --name fromthepage_dev fromthepage`
 * Find the mapped port with `docker port fromthepage_dev 3000`, then access it in a browser